tewhatuora/nems-subscriber-dotnet/README.md

 # .NET Solace Queue Consumer Demo

-A simple Solace queue consumer written using .NET 7.
+This is a simple Solace queue consumer console app written using .NET 7.
+If an error occurs the stacktrace will be printed to the console.

 ### Installation Instructions (Docker)